MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

 13. You can create up to three ACS connections per tenant - repeat the above steps for additional connections you want to create.

 > [!TIP]
-> To clarify the type of content users can find in the search vertical, we recommend updating the vertical name.To customize the name of your vertical, navigate to the **Customizations** tab, select **Verticals** in the left sidebar and choose your newly created vertical.
+> To clarify the type of content users can find in the search vertical, we recommend updating the vertical name.
+To customize the name of your vertical, navigate to the **Customizations** tab, select **Verticals** in the left sidebar and choose your newly created vertical.
 For more information, see [Manage search verticals](/microsoftsearch/manage-verticals).

 > [!NOTE]
 > After the connection is enabled, it may take up to 24 hours for your new vertical and ACS results to appear in your Microsoft Search endpoints because of caching at various layers of the system.